peihaowang/PoissonImageEditing/README.md

 ## Theory

 Methods based on the manipulation of image gradients are a powerful tool for processing or combining images.
-For example operations such as seamless cloning, local illumination changes, texture flatten- ing or seamless tiling can be performed in a very simple and efficient way by combining/modifying the image gradients.
+For example operations such as seamless cloning, local illumination changes, texture flattening or seamless tiling can be performed in a very simple and efficient way by combining/modifying the image gradients.

 The idea proposed by P'erez et al. in 2003 mainly tells about an image processing techniques working on a gradient domain, taking advantage in simplicity and efficiency.
 Poisson editing theory plays a significant role in image combination algorithm, which is presented as follows: